ContextLab/hypertools/readme.md

 <b>Keyword arguments:</b>

-<i>show</i> (bool): If set to False, the figure will not be displayed, but the figure, axis and data objects will still be returned (see Outputs) (default: True).

-<i>animate</i> (bool): If True, plots the data as an animated trajectory (default: False)

-<i>save_path</i> (str): Path to save the image/movie.
-Must include the file extension in the save path (i.e. `save_path='/path/to/file/image.png'`).
-NOTE: If saving an animation, FFMPEG must be installed (this is a matplotlib req).
-FFMPEG can be easily installed on a mac via homebrew `brew install ffmpeg` or linux via apt-get `apt-get install ffmpeg`.
-If you don't have homebrew (mac only), you can install it like this: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`.

-<i>palette</i> (str): A matplotlib or seaborn color palette

 <i>color</i> (list): A list of colors for each line to be plotted.
 Can be named colors, RGB values (e.g. (.3, .4, .1)) or hex codes.
 If defined, overrides palette.
 See http://matplotlib.org/examples/color/named_colors.html for list of named colors.
 Note: must be the same length as X.

 <i>point_colors</i> (list of str, floats or ints): A list of colors for each point.
 Must be dimensionality of data (X).
 If the data type is numerical, the values will be mapped to rgb values in the specified palette.
 If the data type is strings, the points will be labeled categorically.